zed/imunify360-doc/docs/command_line_interface/README.md

 ## Notifications config

-Allows to show and update notifications in the configuration file via CLI.
+Allows administrators to do the following:

+* configure email addresses to submit reports on events execution
+* execute custom scripts on events execution

 **Usage:**